lozingaro/academic-website/teaching/ml-bbs/case-study-retail.markdown

 #### Data Exploration and Problem Identification

-- **Customer Behavior Analysis**: Analyze transaction patterns to identify signs of potential customer loss.
+- **Customer Behavior Analysis**: Analyze patterns to identify signs of potential customer loss (or any other task you depicted in the previous step).
 - **Key Variables**: Identify key variables in the data set that may influence customer retention  (e.g., purchase frequency, order value).

 #### Data Representation and Model Selection

 - **Data Preparation**: Discuss how you would prepare this data set for a machine learning model (data cleaning, feature engineering).
-- **Model Selection**: Propose an appropriate machine learning model for predicting customer retention based on this data set.
+- **Model Selection**: Propose an appropriate machine learning model for predicting customer behaviour based on this data set. *What kind of problem is this?
+What kind of model would you use?
+What are the pros and cons of this approach?*

 #### Implementing the Solution

 - **Training and Testing the Model**: Outlines the steps for training and testing the model.
-- **Interpreting Results**: How will you interpret the model's predictions about customer retention?
+- **Interpreting Results**: How will you interpret the model's predictions? *What are the potential risks of this approach?
+How might you mitigate these risks?*

 #### Business Insights and Decisions